-Class on Monday was all about how the seniors should approach the new sword handling drill, the Farfalle di Ferro, the Butterfly of Iron.
+Class on Monday (in March 2014) was all about how the seniors should approach the new sword handling drill, the Farfalle di Ferro, the Butterfly of Iron.
 As this is a pretty important topic, especially for the chaps in the branches, we videoed the class.
 The footage here was preceded by the usual 10 minutes of breathing exercises and a few minutes of the Syllabus Form done solo, then (because there were difficulties with it that we fixed last week) the Syllabus Form Applications Drill.
 Then by way of introduction, we did the Farfalle di Ferro in its basic form.

 The video contents are:

 00.00-0.56 introduction.
 Making the handling drill tight and small.